| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 the members of the management committee and church representatives, was

-led by the Rev. Canon Colin Travers of St Marys TB.
+led by the Rev. Canon Colin Travers of St Mary’s TB.
 David Penegar,

 the Baptist Minister, thanked all who had established the scheme and were

+currently working as representatives of the churches.
 Theydon Bois remains a compact village with two churches, a fine village

 hall, a railway service, limited bus links and a good range of shops,